contao/docs/docs/manual/system/debug-mode.en.md

 ### Contao 4.4 through 4.7

 In Contao **4.4** through **4.7** you access the debug mode by accessing the `app_dev.php` entry point.
-Simply prepend any URL you want to debug with that entry point.
+Prepend any URL you want to debug with that entry point.
 For example, if you need to track down an error within the Contao Install Tool, then you would access the debug mode via